Making an Offer: Tips for Painless Purchase

 Make your offer as “clean” as possible and keep in mind that having too many conditions will make your offer less attractive to the sellers.
 Finally, prospective buyers should never sign a contract for purchase and sale until they have reviewed the document very carefully.

-The current average list-to-sell ratio in Summit County is 99% in April 2021.
-That number, while valuable, can be misleading because it doesn’t take into consideration any price reductions that the property may have had during the duration of its time on market, although at this time most properties are selling quickly and near or above asking price.
-Historically on average a Summit County property sells for 97% of the listing price if priced correctly.
-For current MLS statistics, see our Market Statistics page.
+The average list-to-sell ratio in Summit County has been 97 percent from 2003 as reported through the end of 2008 through Summit County MLS data.
+This ratio changed during the recession, but since 2019, it has been even closer to 100% of list price.
+While the historic ratio is valuable, it can be misleading because it doesn’t take into consideration any price reductions that the property may have had during the duration of its time on market.
+Historically on average a Summit County property sells very close to the listing price -- once it’s priced correctly.

-Contact your Breckenridge Associates Broker/Partner to learn more about how to best negotiate the home buying process.
+Contact your Broker/Partner to learn more about how to best negotiate the home buying process.